 Some students may need preparatory courses in the areas of English, mathematics, reading.
 Courses numbered below 1000 will not apply toward this degree.

 By completing this program, students will achieve the following learning goals:

-- Demonstrate comprehension of the ecosystem structure and function;
+- Demonstrate comprehension of ecosystem structure and function;

-- Evaluate and describe significant environmental dilemmas; and
+- Evaluate and describe significant environmental dilemmas and the

 - A minimum of 60 semester credits numbered 1000 or above.

 - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC.

 - Satisfy residency requirements.

 - A minimum grade of C must be earned in all program requirements.

 - To receive your diploma, you must apply to graduate.